pirica/Fortnite-Server-Watcher/README.md

 # Fortnite-Server-Watcher
-Discord made in Discord.JS that checks Epic Games API for their Server Information
+Discord bot made in Discord.JS that checks Epic Games API for their Server Information

 Any problems?
 Feel free to tell me on my discord server! https://discord.js/GvHfG33